GAN-supervised Seismic Data Reconstruction: An Enhanced-Learning for Improved Generalization: GAN-Guided Seismic reconstruction

-where $B$ is the batch size and $\boldsymbol{\Phi}$ is the masking operator simulating a corrupted image as in Eq.~\eqref{eq:acq}.
-This loss function balances the pixel-level accuracy preventing fine-grained errors and perceptual image quality considering texture and contrast, respectively \cite{Li2022,Yu2022,Jin2023}.
+\paul{where the first term computes the MAE between the generated seismic patches and the reconstruction of the subsampled generated seismic patches, with $B$ as the batch size.
+The second term aims to maximize the SSIM between the generated seismic patches and the reconstruction of the subsampled generated seismic patches, with a maximum value of one.
+The masking operator that simulates a corrupted image is denoted by $\boldsymbol{\Phi}$, as in Eq.~\eqref{eq:acq}.
+This loss function balances pixel-level accuracy and perceptual image quality, considering luminance, contrast, and structure \cite{Li2022,Yu2022,Jin2023}.}